soundio/sequence-json/README.md

 # Music JSON proposal

-A proposal for a standard way of creating music sequence data in JSON
+A proposal for a standard format for representing music in JSON, with the aim of making emerging web apps using the new Web Audio and Web MIDI APIs interoperable.

-## Background

-This document aims to describe a way to describe musical information in JSON.
-The JSON should be minimal, easy to extract information from, easily readable by software, and easy to convert to other formats such as MIDI or OSC.
-It is bourne out of a need to standardise a way of exchanging music between emerging apps and web apps, and was discussed at Mozilla Festival London 2014.

-This spec is intended as a discussion starter.
+This document is intended as a discussion starter.
 Please comment, propose ideas and make pull requests.

 ## Example JSON

-Here are the first two bars of Dolphin Dance, represented in Music JSON:
+Here are the first two bars of Dolphin Dance represented in Music JSON:

     {
         "sequence": [
-            [2,   0.5, "note", 76, 0.8],
+            [2,   "note", 76, 0.8, 0.5],
-            [2.5, 0.5, "note", 77, 0.6],
+            [2.5, "note", 77, 0.6, 0.5],
-            [3,   0.5, "note", 79, 1],
+            [3,   "note", 79, 1, 0.5],
-            [3.5, 3.5, "note", 74, 1],
+            [3.5, "note", 74, 1, 3.5],
-            [10,  0.5, "note", 76, 1],
+            [10,  "note", 76, 1, 0.5],
-            [0, 4, "chord", "C∆"],
+            [0,   "chord", "C", "∆", 4],
-            [4, 4, "chord", "G-"]
+            [4,   "chord", "G", "-", 4]
         ],

         "interpretation": {